emily-longman/Nucella_can_Seascape/README.md

 ## Part 1 - Compile ecological data

-To identify which ecological selective forces are driving patterns of adaptive variation in *N. canaliculata*, we used several ecologically abiotic and biotic variables.
+To identify which ecological selective forces are driving patterns of adaptive variation in *N. canaliculata*, we used several ecologically-relevant abiotic and biotic variables.

 ### 01 - Abiotic